 Nintendo’s Pro Wresting was first released in 1986.
 It was the number one video game in the US for 2 months.
 And this is how it ends.

 This is one of the best-known video game translation errors.
 According to The Superhero Satellite, “This popular screw up has been loving[ly] placed in plenty of other games intentionally.”

 Bad Video Game Translations: All Your Base Are Belong To Us

 This translation fail turned legendary Internet meme comes from the European version of the introduction to the popular arcade game Zero Wing.

-This game also included gems like “Somebody set up us the bomb” and “You have no chance to survive make your time.”
-But the line “All your base are belong to us” is the most famous -it’s been turned into songs, T-shirts and much more.
+This game also included gems like “Somebody set up us the bomb” and “You have no chance to survive to make your time.”
+But the line “All your base belongs to us” is the most famous -it’s been turned into songs, T-shirts and much more.